 1. You Differentiate Yourself When You Genuinely Look to Help Others

 The biggest thing I found was that I felt keen to add value and help others through my job-hunting adventure.
 I joined forces with fellow job-hunters, introduced people to each other and showed interest in people through asking about them and their careers.
-Sharing my story and my approach was also intriguing to the various people I met during that time – not taking myself too seriously with my creative job-titles also helped me to build relationships with people.
+Sharing my story and my approach was also intriguing to the various people I met during that time – not taking myself too seriously with my creative job titles also helped me to build relationships with people.
 Whilst many people may have been looking to see what they could get, I was also looking to see what I could give.

 2. In Front of Any Opportunity is a Person & a Relationship

-What makes decisions to hire?
+What makes the decision to hire someone?
 What decides to promote or give a pay rise?
 What determines whether a business will be given investment?
 The ultimate answer to all of these questions is a person!
 When looking for work (or other opportunities) many people today hide behind a computer screen rather than getting out there and just speaking to the right people.
 Ultimately it was my willingness to get out there and engage people that created meaningful opportunities.
 I discovered first-hand one of the reasons why 80% of jobs aren’t advertised; word of mouth and going through those they know will always be an employer’s preference.
 This means the greater our ability to build relationships, the greater our ability is to create opportunities for ourselves.